Welcome to today's edition of the Rush 24-7 podcast.

 But when you look at Donald's tweets, you're like, no, I think he actually wrote that one.

-Um we're gonna be talking about this for a bit today on the show.
+We're going to be talking about this for a bit today on the show.

 It's a huge moment of the campaign.

-I I do think you, no matter what you think of Trump as a means of media manipulation late in the summer.
+I do think you, no matter what you think of Trump as a means of media manipulation late in the summer, I mean, the very end of summer, September 1st, here we are.

-Because apparently we like to celebrate a little socialism in this country.
+We're coming up on Labor Day because apparently we like to celebrate a little socialism in this country.

-The history of Labor Day.
+Anyway, yeah, the history of Labor Day.

 We could get into that another time.

-I like to pick on those two places.
+While many of the drive-by types are on the vineyard or Nantucket, I'd like to pick on those two places.

 They're actually quite lovely.

-We've got the Iran nuke deal, a little more fall out from that.
+We've got the Iran nuke deal, a little more fallout from that.

 All kinds of fascinating subjects we'll be hitting throughout the show today.

-But I w I want to take a lot of calls, so we're gonna be doing calls coming up here in just a few minutes.
+So we're going to be doing calls coming up here in just a few minutes.

 If you're hitting a busy signal, just you'll hear as we get through them.

-There'll be spots opening opening up.
+There'll be spots opening up.

-The number, take it down, eight hundred two eight two eight eight two.
+The number, take it down, 800-282-2882.

 Buck Sexton in for Rush Limbaugh having way too much fun today.